-Turn off the iPod
+Turn off the iPhone

 Constant noise can take all of your headspace.
 Turn it off for a while and pray.
-Or at least choose to pray for a few minutes before turning on your iPod (or other noise making device).
+Or at least choose to pray for a few minutes before turning on your iPhone (or other noise-making device).

-Likewise, before you turn your phone on in the morning (please do turn it off at night) take a few minutes to pray, committing your day to the Lord
+Likewise, before you turn your phone on in the morning, take a few minutes to pray, committing your day to the Lord.
+Please do turn off your phone at night.